 PhD Ethnomusicology, Fall 2006

-James Revell Carr, Associate Professor of Ethnomusicology at the University of North Carolina, Greensboro, holds a BA (creative writing) from Hamilton College, an MA (folklore) from the University of Oregon, and a PhD (ethnomusicology) from the University of California, Santa Barbara.
-He teaches courses in American vernacular music and non-Western music cultures, and he directs the UNCG Old Time Ensemble.
-Carr's research focuses on the importance of travel and commerce in the development of hybrid music and dance cultures around the world.
-His major interests include sea chanteys, Hawaiian music, Anglo-American balladry, folk music revivals, and improvisational rock.
+James Revell Carr, Associate Professor of Ethnomusicology and Musicology and director of the John Jacob Niles Center for American Music at the University of Kentucky, studies the importance of travel and commerce in the development of hybrid music and dance cultures.
+His major interests include sea chanteys, Anglo-American balladry, Hawaiian music, folk music revivals, and improvisational rock.

-Carr's first book, Hawaiian Music in Motion: Mariners, Missionaries, and Minstrels (University of Illinois Press, 2014), about the influence of American sailors on Hawaiian music in the nineteenth century, was awarded the Society for Ethnomusicology’s Alan P. Merriam Prize for outstanding book in ethnomusicology for 2015.
-Carr has also published essays in numerous books about the legendary rock band, The Grateful Dead, and he has articles and reviews in the Journal of American Folklore, The Yearbook for Traditional Music, The Oxford Encyclopedia of Maritime History, The Journal of British Studies, American Historical Review, Voices: The Journal of New York Folklore, and others.
+Carr's first book, Hawaiian Music in Motion: Mariners, Missionaries, and Minstrels (University of Illinois Press, 2014), about the musical exchange between American sailors and Hawaiian musicians in the nineteenth century, was a co-recipient of the Society of Ethnomusicology’s Alan P. Merriam Prize for outstanding book in ethnomusicology for 2015.
+Carr has articles and reviews in the Journal of American Folklore, The Yearbook for Traditional Music, The Oxford Encyclopedia of Maritime History, The Journal of British Studies, American Historical Review, and others.
+He has also published essays in numerous books about The Grateful Dead and their fans, the Deadheads, which will be the topic of his next book.

 University of Illinois Press, 2014